Expression of PD-L1 (DAKO 28-8) in Urothelial Carcinoma of Urinary Bladder

 Abstract

-Introduction: Around 90% of bladder cancers are urothelial carcinoma.
+Background: Around 90% of bladder cancers are urothelial carcinoma.
 Recent advancements in treatment have shifted towards targeted therapies, particularly immunotherapies targeting PD-L1 (Programmed Cell Death Ligand 1).
 PD-L1, a ligand for PD-1 receptors, helps cancer cells evade the immune system.
 Various factors, including genetic alterations, lead to its upregulation in cancer cells.
 Immunotherapies aim to block this pathway, making cancer cells more susceptible to the immune response.

-Results: The median patient age was 63±7 years, with the highest frequency (58.9%) of PD-L1 expression occurring in the age range of 56 to 65 years.
+Results: The median patient age was 63 years (±7 years).
+The highest frequency (58.9%) of PD-L1 expression occurred in the age range of 56 to 65 years.
 However, there was no significant association between PD-L1 expression and age groups.
-Out of 56 cases, 64.3% had a TPS (Tumor Proportion Score) of ≥5%.
-Among the 76.7% high-grade cases, 72% had a TPS ≥5%, whereas 28% had a TPS <5%.
-Among the 23.2% low-grade cases, 61.5% had a TPS <5%, and 38.5% had a TPS ≥5%.
+Out of the 56 cases, 64.3% had a TPS of ≥5%.
+Among the 76.7% of high-grade cases, 72% had a TPS ≥5%, whereas 28% had a TPS <5%.
+Among the 23.2% of low-grade cases, 61.5% had a TPS <5%, and 38.5% had a TPS ≥5%.

 Introduction